Skip to contents

 K

 Integer.
-The test length.
+Test length.

 mu.alpha

 Numeric.
-The mean of the discrimination parameter alpha.
+Population mean of the discrimination parameter.

 meanlog.sigma2